 These are CMYK separations.
 When they’re all laid upon one another, the full colour image is revealed as seen in the upcoming GIF.

 Pantone is not an Italian cake, but a colour matching system that standardises 2868 colours in the CMYK process so that they can be accurately printed.
 CMYK values are denoted below each swatch.
 There are separate Pantone guides for Coated and Uncoated, as colours print differently on different stocks.
 Consequently some brands have more than one Pantone reference.

-What are spot colours?
+What are colour spots?